cbmmd42/bootstrap-components/README.md

 # bootstrap-components
-a repo for pre build bootstrap components that I like
+A repo for pre build bootstrap components